-More eye candy of the Venetian red-roof and narrow-passage variety is delivered on the island of Korčula, but there’s a teasing mystery afoot here, for some say it was in Korčula town, not Venice, that Marco Polo was born in 1254, in a cramped house.
-While Marco’s family was definitely here, and the real birth story may never be known, it’s worth stopping by and ascending the skinny tower that offers a sweeping vista over the Adriatic.
+More eye candy of the Venetian red-roof and narrow-passage variety is delivered on the island of Korčula, but there’s a teasing mystery afoot here: Some say it was in Korčula town, not Venice, where Marco Polo was born in 1254.
+Although his family was definitely here and the real birth story may never be known, it’s worth stopping by and ascending the skinny tower that offers a sweeping vista over the Adriatic.
 From here, it’s hard to imagine how a young boy wouldn’t be motivated by such a view to explore the world.

 Nearby, sunny Hvar was an important naval base for the Venetians, who built the town’s grand, looming fortress and public walls.
 The fort is imposing enough that, in 1571 when the town was raided by Turks, all the citizens of Hvar were able to shelter safely inside.
 These and Hvar’s 13th-century walls survive today, wrapping twisty, narrow marble streets, a huge town square, and ornate Gothic palaces.

-“Hvar is very Venetian, and from the moment you arrive, you see it everywhere — in the churches, the city hall,” says Ivančić.
+“Hvar is very Venetian, and from the moment you arrive, you see it everywhere — in the churches, the city hall,” Ivančić says.
 “The arsenal, where ships were repaired, was built in 1611 and is still intact.
-Upstairs is a theatre, the oldest public theatre in the world.
+Upstairs is a theater, the oldest public theater in the world.
 It was the first in Europe where everybody could participate.”

 “The Dalmatians flourished under Venice,” adds Ivančić.
 “They didn’t have to report directly to Venice, and although salaries were super low, they never had to pay taxes.”

-“You don’t mention Dubrovnik in the context of Venice,” explains Ivančić.
+“You don’t mention Dubrovnik in the context of Venice,” Ivančić says.
 “They had their own history and their own politics.”

-Kotor was rich with Venetian culture and art, and you can hunt down 14th-century frescoes and gold and silver reliquaries at Cathedral of Saint Tryphon.
-St. Claire’s Franciscan Church swells with baroque touches, such as the floating cherubs surrounding a spectacular marble altar by Venetian sculptor Francesco Cabianco.
+Kotor was rich with Venetian culture and art, and you can hunt down 14th-century frescoes and gold and silver reliquaries at Cathedral of St. Tryphon.
+St. Claire’s Franciscan Church swells with Baroque touches, such as the floating cherubs surrounding a spectacular marble altar by Venetian sculptor Francesco Cabianco.

-Leading up St. John Hill behind town, the wall surrounding Kotor wasn’t completed until the 19th century, but those with stamina can ascend the snaking structure to the fort at the top, 853 feet above sea level, where resplendent views onto the town and bay are rewarded.
+Leading up St. John Hill behind town, the wall surrounding Kotor wasn’t completed until the 19th century.
+Those with stamina can ascend the snaking structure to the fort at the top, 853 feet above sea level, where resplendent views onto the town and bay are rewarded.